Yale University

 Beyond the metrics, the redesign had lasting organizational impact:

-- The design system and components were adopted across other Yale web applications
+- The authentication flow patterns were adopted as the campus standard across other Yale web applications

 - The project received recognition from Yale's Office of Digital Accessibility